Delicious Finnish Blueberry Pie (Mustikkapiirakka)

 - Baking powder

-- Milk: I have used cow milk, but you can use any plant-based milk or even water if you prefer.
+- Milk: I have used cow milk, but you can use plant-based milk or water.
+It is not the key ingredient, so it is ok to swap.

 Ingredients for the crumble